GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/chapter_AstroDataClass.rst

 pair settings in the header section of header-data units can be done directly using the AstroData header manipulation functions which cover both PHU and extension headers.
-For higher level metadata which is availalbe for all types in the tree (in a properly constructed configuration space) data is retreived by descriptor functions, as members of the AstroData object.
-Descriptor functions access the lower level headers to return data more consistently than they exist as stored across all instrument-modes.
+For higher level metadata which is available for all types in the tree in a properly constructed configuration space, the metadata is retreived by descriptor functions, accessed as members of the AstroData object.

 To set information or retrieve meta-data not covered by descriptors, one must read and write key-value pairs to the HDU headers at the lower-level.
 AstroData